What is an Eternity Ring?

 Although they went through waves of popularity alongside fashion and trends, eternity rings regained their crown in the 60s due to diamond merchants.
 After there was an agreement between diamond merchants and the Soviet Union to purchase uncut diamonds from Russia, the stones then underwent new and improved craftsmanship including mounting onto gold or platinum bands.

-In the present day, these momentous rings can be designed in a variety of styles, colourways and finishings, with some women even choosing to wear eternity rings over their wedding band.
+In the present day, these momentous rings can be designed in a variety of styles, colourways and finishings, with some women even choosing to wear eternity rings over their plain or diamond wedding band.

 How to wear an eternity ring